Enhanced Spin Conductance of a Thin-Film Insulating Antiferromagnet

-In ferromagnets, equilibrium thermal fluctuations generate spin waves that can drive coherent magnetic dynamics \cite{Yan:2011he,*Tatara:2015hf} or transport spin \cite{Goennenwein:2015jn,*Cornelissen:2015cz,*Li:2016jf}.
-It is of interest to see if, and how, thermal magnons can provide long-range spin-transport in $anti$ferromagnetic insulators.
-However, in antiferromagnets, at zero magnetic fields, spin-wave excitations are doubly degenerate.
+In antiferromagnets, at zero magnetic fields, spin-wave excitations are doubly degenerate.
 The two branches carry opposite spin polarity.
 Thus, to realize spin transport by thermally generated spin waves, the symmetry between the antiferromagnetic sublattices must be lifted.
 One means of achieving this is to employ a ferromagnetic layer, controlled by a magnetic field \cite{Lin:2016cs}.
 Alternatively, the magnetic field itself suffices to break the sublattice symmetry, eliminating the need for a ferromagnetic component.
-The spin Seebeck effect \cite{Ohnuma:2013il,Rezende:2016bv}, in which angular momentum is driven by a temperature gradient, was measured \cite{Wu:2016hh,*Seki:2015es} in bipartite electrically insulating antiferromagnets at finite magnetic fields.
+Ref.\ \cite{Wu:2016hh,Seki:2015es} measured the spin Seebeck effect \cite{Ohnuma:2013il,Rezende:2016bv}, in which angular momentum is driven by a temperature gradient in bipartite electrically insulating antiferromagnets at finite magnetic fields.

-We consider two different scenarios for electrical and thermal experimental generation of spin transport in antiferromagnets without the need for a ferromagnetic component.
-The realization of these scenarios can open the doors towards long-range transport of magnons in antiferromagnets that can be strongly enhanced by appropriate tuning of the magnetic field.
-Such achievements could further cultivate antiferromagnets in a more vital role within spintronics.

-The first option is to inject thermal magnons by a spin accumulation in an adjacent metal.
-While spin accumulation-induced thermal magnon injection in ferromagnet$|$normal metal heterostructures has been the subject of recent research \cite{Cornelissen:2016ji,Zhang:2012hh}, theoretical (and experimental) studies of the $anti$ferromagnetic analogue are currently lacking and are restricted to coherent magnetic dynamics of the antiferromagnetic order and the resulting spin superfluidity \cite{Takei:2014wd,Qaiumzadeh:2016ti}.
-Here, we show that the spin conductivity of thermal magnons is strongly enhanced upon approaching the spin-flop transition, and in the ideal case diverges at the transition.
+The first scenario is the injection of thermal magnons by a spin accumulation in an adjacent metal.
+While spin accumulation-induced thermal magnon injection in ferromagnet$|$normal metal heterostructures has been the subject of recent theoretical research \cite{Cornelissen:2016ji,Zhang:2012hh}, predictions for the $anti$ferromagnetic analogue are currently lacking and are restricted to coherent magnetic dynamics of the antiferromagnetic order and the resulting spin superfluidity that requires external fields \cite{Takei:2014wd,Qaiumzadeh:2017jc}.
+Here, we show that the spin conductivity of thermal magnons is strongly enhanced upon approaching the spin-flop transition.
 This leads to a large amount of tunability of the magnon transport by an external field which may be desirable for applications.

 A second possibility for engineering magnon spin transport in antiferromagnets is to break the interface sublattice symmetry.
 Magnetically uncompensated antiferromagnet$|$metal interfaces have been studied theoretically \cite{Cheng:2014fj}.
 Nevertheless, the possibility of realizing a spin Seebeck effect by breaking the sublattice symmetry at the interface has not been proposed until now.